 - (b) A participating community college district may enter into a CCAP partnership with a school district partner that is governed by a CCAP partnership agreement approved by the governing boards of both districts.
-As a condition-of, and before adopting, of adopting a CCAP partnership agreement, the governing board of each district, at an open public meeting of that board, shall present the dual enrollment partnership-agreement as an informational item.
-The governing board of each district, at a subsequent open public meeting of that board, shall agreement, take comments from the-public public, and approve or disapprove the proposed agreement. - (c) (1) The CCAP partnership agreement shall outline the terms of the CCAP partnership and shall include, but not necessarily be limited to, the total number of high school pupils to be served and the total number of full-time equivalent students projected to be claimed by the community college district for those pupils; the scope, nature, time, location, and listing of community college courses to be offered; and criteria to assess the ability of pupils to benefit from those courses.
-The CCAP partnership agreement shall also establish protocols for information sharing, in compliance with all applicable state and federal privacy laws, joint facilities use, and parental consent for high school pupils to enroll in community college courses. - (2) The CCAP partnership agreement shall identify a point of contact for the participating community college district and school district partner. - (3) A copy of the CCAP partnership agreement shall be filed with the office of the Chancellor of the California Community Colleges and with the department before the start of the CCAP partnership.
-The chancellor may void any CCAP partnership agreement it determines has not complied with the intent of the requirements of this section. - (d) A community college district participating in a CCAP partnership shall not provide physical education course opportunities to high school pupils pursuant to this section or any other course opportunities that do not assist in the attainment of at least one of the goals listed in subdivision (a).
+As a condition of adopting a CCAP partnership agreement, the governing board of each district, at an open public meeting of that board, shall present the dual enrollment partnership agreement, take comments from the public and approve or disapprove the proposed agreement. - (c) (1) The CCAP partnership agreement shall outline the terms of the CCAP partnership and shall include, but not necessarily be limited to, the total number of high school students to be served and the total number of full-time equivalent students projected to be claimed by the community college district for those students; the scope, nature, time, location, and listing of community college courses to be offered; and criteria to assess the ability of pupils to benefit from those courses.
+The CCAP partnership agreement shall also establish protocols for information sharing, in compliance with all applicable state and federal privacy laws, joint facilities use, and parental consent for high school pupils to enroll in community college courses. - (2) The CCAP partnership agreement shall identify a point of contact for the participating community college district and school district partner.
+(3) A copy of the CCAP partnership agreement shall be filed with the office of the Chancellor of the California Community Colleges and with the department before the start of the CCAP partnership.
+The chancellor may void any CCAP partnership agreement it determines has not complied with the intent of the requirements of this section.